Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Literature Review

 \subsection{Adversarial attacks on interpretability}

-Watson et al. proposed research on explainability-based machine learning models using SHAP on Electronic Health Records (EHR) and Chest X-Ray (CXR) data \cite{watson2021attack}.
+Watson et al. proposed research on explainability-based machine learning models using SHAP on Electronic Health Records (EHR) and Chest X-Ray (CXR) data \cite{b23}.
 They were able to characterize how various attack tactics operate on various datasets and use this knowledge to identify samples that have been manipulated in an adversarial manner using SHAP values.
 The efficacy of attacks is looked into six models, and the results of adversarial sample detection are evaluated, with strategies compared against advanced MLLOO explainability-based adversarial detection methods.
 From the literature, it is evident that there are tools to generate adversarial attacks on text data.
-Along with that, there are methods to improve the interpretability of the machine learning models with the methods like LIME and SHAP.
+Along with that, there are methods to improve the interpretability of the ML models, such as LIME and SHAP.
 The combination of these two concepts in Natural Language Processing is useful for building better complex models and improving understanding of Adversarial attacks on text data.
 In addition, the explanations make users choose better model-based explanations.